mximp/se-limitations-slr/primary-list-of-studies.md

 19. (1020).
 D. Davidson, B. Moench, T. Ristenpart, and S. Jha, “FIE on firmware: Finding vulnerabilities in embedded systems using symbolic execution,” in Proc.
 22nd USENIX Conf.
 Security, 2013, pp. 463–478.
 20. (1021).
 D. A. Ramos and D. Engler, “Under-constrained symbolic execution: Correctness checking for real code,” in Proc.
 24th USENIX Conf.
 Security Symp., 2015, pp. 49–64.
 21. (1022).
 S. Rasthofer, S. Arzt, S. Triller, and M. Pradel, “Making malory behave maliciously: Targeted fuzzing of android execution envi- ronments,” in Proc.
 IEEE/ACM 39th Int.
 Conf.
 Softw.
 Eng., 2017, pp. 300–311.
+22. (1023).
+P. Godefroid.
+Test Generation Using Symbolic Execution.
+In IARCS Annual Conference on Foundations of Software Technology and Theoretical Computer Science, volume 18 of Leibniz International Proceedings in Informatics, pages 24–33, 2012.
+23. (1024).
+C. S. Pasareanu and W. Visser.
+A survey of new trends in symbolic execution for software testing and analysis.
+International Journal of Software Tools and Technology Transfer, 11(4):339–353, 2009.